 10.2.
 A student must remain enrolled until the full internal appeal process is finalised.

 10.3.
-If an appeal to the Director, UTS International or to the Director of Graduate Research School in case of Higher Degree Research students is unsuccessful then:
+If an appeal to the Director, UTS International or to the Director of Graduate Research School in case of Higher Degree Research students is unsuccessful then students may access the internal UTS review process by referring their case to the UTS Student Complaints Resolution Office (SCRO).

-b) Non-Enrolled Students may refer their case to an external appeal body including the NSW State Ombudsman for review if the internal UTS appeals process is exhausted and the Non-Enrolled Student remains dissatisfied.
+10.4.
+Students may refer their case to an external appeal body such as the NSW State Ombudsman for review if the internal UTS appeals process is exhausted and the student remains dissatisfied.

 Once the final release outcome is determined, the release request will be recorded in PRISMS; including the outcome of the release request, reasons for the outcome and date of effect.